limorigu/causal-inference-handbook/Common_terms/Causal_Effects/ITE.md

 We should also mention that some works define ITE as closer to CATE, see first footnote in ![Representation Learning for Treatment Effect
 Estimation from Observational Data](https://papers.nips.cc/paper/7529-representation-learning-for-treatment-effect-estimation-from-observational-data.pdf).

+In a similar way to the ATE and CATE, the ITE can also be extended to continuous or categorical treatments by fixing two levels of interventions on the random variable X, x_1 and x_2:

+>ITE = E[Yi|do(Xi=x_1), Zi=z] - E[Yi|do(Xi=x_2), Zi=z]

+Once again, note that this setting usually requires some definition of treatment of interest, x_1, against some baseline treatment level, x_2, based on the specific use case.

 Intuition
 ====
 The intuition is simple.
-We would like to be able to estimate the treatment effect for a specific, say, individual person.
-For example, if we would like to know whether a heart transplant led to recovery for a specific person, against what would have happened to a patient if they did not recieve such a transplant (see discussion in the first reference below, in the Hernan and Robin Causal Inference book, Chapter 1.1).
+We would like to be able to estimate the treatment effect for a specific instance, say, individual person.
+For example, we would understandably like to know whether a heart transplant led to recovery for a specific person, against what would have happened to that patient if they did not recieve such a transplant (see discussion in the first reference below, in the Hernan and Robin Causal Inference book, Chapter 1.1).

 Further Reading
 ====